Omnium Gatherum

 Omnium Gatherum is a Finnish melodic death metal band from Karhula, founded in the autumn of 1996.
-Although the band mainly follows the path of the melodic death metal genre, much of their work shows strong influences from progressive metal, especially their later albums.
+Although the band mainly plays melodic death metal, much of their work shows progressive metal influences, especially in later albums.
 Their music is influenced by Gothenburg-style bands such as At the Gates, In Flames, Dissection, and Dark Tranquillity, but also Iron Maiden, Death, Anathema, and Megadeth among others.